 - Methadone and Opioid Substitution Therapy

 Looking for a referral to, or more information about, mental health or substance use treatment services?
-The American Board of Preventive Medicine provides this service to locate physicians who are certified as specialists in Addiction Medicine.
+The American Board of Preventive Medicine can assist you with locating physicians who are certified as specialists in Addiction Medicine.

 The federal Substance Abuse and Mental Health Services Administration has a free, confidential National Helpline at 1-800-662-HELP (4357).
 "SAMHSA’s National Helpline, 1-800-662-HELP (4357), (also known as the Treatment Referral Routing Service) is a confidential, free, 24-hour-a-day, 365-day-a-year, information service, in English and Spanish, for individuals and family members facing mental and/or substance use disorders.
 This service provides referrals to local treatment facilities, support groups, and community-based organizations.
 Callers can also order free publications and other information."